|Heating area||1,000 - 2,500 Ft2|

 THE NEW GENERATION OF FURNACES

-Known for its exceptional performance, the Caddy Advance is a furnace that’s innovative design is surpassed only by its simplicity of use.
+Known for its exceptional performance, the Caddy Advanced is a furnace that’s innovative design (patent pending) is surpassed only by its simplicity of use.

 DISCOVER SELF-REGULATED COMBUSTION